Female Bearded Dragon Care: Everything You Need to Know

 How to Safely Sex a Bearded Dragon at Home

-You can check your bearded dragon’s gender at home by gently lifting the tail near the base.
-Use your thumb and forefinger to slightly part the scales.
-Look for hemipenal bulges, which indicate a male.
-If no bulges are visible and the area looks smooth, it is likely a female.
-Always be gentle to avoid stressing or injuring your pet.
-Use good lighting and handle your dragon calmly.
+You can safely check if your bearded dragon is female by gently lifting its tail near the base.
+Using your thumb and forefinger, carefully part the scales to observe the area for hemipenal bulges, which indicate a male.
+If no bulges are visible and the area appears smooth, your pet is most likely a female bearded dragon.
+It’s important to be gentle and calm during this process to avoid causing stress or injury to your pet.
+Using good lighting will help you see the details clearly.
+This method works best once your dragon has grown enough to show these physical differences.
+Make sure to wash your hands before and after handling to maintain hygiene and reduce stress on your dragon.

 When Can You Accurately Tell the Gender?